rheradio/sat_sampling/README.md

 Material of the experiments reported in:

-*Ruben Heradio, David Fernandez-Amoros, Jose Galindo, and David Benavides*.
+*Ruben Heradio, David Fernandez-Amoros, José Galindo, and David Benavides*.
 **Scalable and Uniform SAT-Sampling for Configurable Systems.**

 *This paper has been submitted for publication to the 24TH ACM INTERNATIONAL SYSTEMS AND SOFTWARE PRODUCT LINE CONFERENCE (SPLC 2020).*